 - Place tissues all around the office, along with a small wastebasket where they can immediately dispose of tissues and hand wipes.

-- Use hand sanitizers and disinfecting wipes with at least 60% alcohol in high-traffic areas like entrances, break rooms, toilets and lobbies.
+- Use hand sanitizers and disinfecting wipes and with at least 60% alcohol in high-traffic areas like entrances, break rooms, toilets and lobbies.

 - Use basic manners.
 Cover your cough or sneeze with a tissue, then throw the tissue in the trash.